Federal Marriage Amendment: Federal statutes regulating marriage

 Although individual U.S. states have the primary regulatory power with regard to marriage, the United States Congress has occasionally regulated marriage.
 The 1862 Morrill Anti-Bigamy Act, which made bigamy a punishable federal offense in U.S. territories, was followed by a series of federal laws designed to end the practice of polygamy.
 In 1996 as a reaction to a state level judicial ruling prohibiting same-sex couples from marrying that may violate Hawaii's constitutional equal protection clause (Baehr v.
 Miike, 80 Hawai`i 341), Congress passed the Defense of Marriage Act (DOMA), section 3 of which defined marriage as a legal union of one man and one woman for the purpose of interpreting federal law.
 Under DOMA section 3, the federal government did not recognize same-sex marriages, even if those unions were recognized by state law.
 For example, members of a same-sex couple legally married in Massachusetts could not file joint federal income tax returns even if they filed joint state income tax returns.
 DOMA section 3 was struck down by the U.S. Supreme Court in United States v.
-Windsor on June 26, 2013.
+Windsor on June 26, 2013 and repealed by the Respect for Marriage Act on December 13, 2022.